Distributing Custom B2B Apps for iOS

 If you’re an Apple user, I’m sure that you’re familiar with this method.
 That’s the way that you’ve found all of the apps that you use in your personal life.

-This is also the way that you’ve deployed or probably planned to distribute your app right now.
+This is also the way that you’ve deployed or probably planned to distribute your custom app right now.
 While I’m not saying the app development process is easy, this is certainly the most common way to distribute apps.

 So most of the resources you’ll find online about building an app or getting downloads for your new app will be through the app store.